Aniruthan-0709/ai201-project3-takemeter/planning.md

 **Minimum threshold (acceptable for submission):**
 - Macro F1 ≥ 0.65 on the test set
 - No individual class F1 below 0.50
-- Fine-tuned model outperforms the zero-shot baseline on macro F1
+- Fine-tuned model matches or outperforms the zero-shot baseline on macro F1

 **Target threshold (genuinely useful classifier):**
 - Macro F1 ≥ 0.75 on the test set